MistAiDev/Mist-Ai-Project/README.md

 ### Local Model Setup

-While eliza uses ChatGPT 3.5 by default, you can use a local model by setting the serverUrl to a local endpoint.
+While mist uses ChatGPT 3.5 by default, you can use a local model by setting the serverUrl to a local endpoint.
 The LocalAI project is a great way to run a local model with a compatible API endpoint.

     const runtime = new AgentRuntime({
       serverUrl: process.env.LOCALAI_URL,